About this event

 Session 5: Valve Disease 2 - transcatheter intervention and surgery

-Panel: Andreas Baumbach, MD, Consultant Cardiologist, Cleveland Clinic London, Cesare Quarto, MD, PhD, Consultant Cardiac Surgeon, Cleveland Clinic London, Max Baghai, BSc, MBBS, MRCS, PhD, Consultant Cardiothoracic Surgeon, Cleveland Clinic London, Simon Kennon, MD, Consultant Cardiologist, Cleveland Clinic London and Brian Griffin
+Panel: Andreas Baumbach, MD, Consultant Cardiologist, Cleveland Clinic London, Cesare Quarto, MD, PhD, Consultant Cardiac Surgeon, Cleveland Clinic London and Royal Brompton and Harefield Hospitals, Guy's and St Thomas’ NHS Foundation Trust, Max Baghai, BSc, MBBS, MRCS, PhD, Consultant Cardiothoracic Surgeon, Cleveland Clinic London and King’s College Hospital NHS Foundation Trust, and Brian Griffin

 Transcatheter aortic valve replacement: Innovation, evolution and new indications